areenberg/phasedist/README.md

 The following shows how to use PhaseDist for fitting a continuous phase-type distribution from observed data.

-(1) Start by loading PhaseDist, NumPy, and defining the observed data.
+(1) Start by loading PhaseDist (and NumPy) and defining the observed data.

 ```python
 import phasedist as ph